FAQs for Undergraduates

 Both references should be academic (teachers) or professional rather personal.
 Quantitative references (college or high school) are most highly weighted, followed by science teachers, followed by teachers from other subjects or professional references.

-Can I be taking the required courses at the time I submit my application in February or do I have to already have them completed?
+Can I be taking the required courses at the time I submit my application or do I have to already have them completed?

-For students who have completed all the required courses when they apply in February, an admission decision is communicated in March.
+For students who have completed all the required courses when they apply, an admission decision is communicated in March.

 All the required courses should be complete by the end of the Spring semester in which the student applies.